johnnycockerill/milestone-project-2/README.md

 - Positioned at the bottom of the page is a live Google maps link showing the location of the premises.
 - This section of the page has a direct link present in the footer of every page.

-### Class Schedule Page

-#### Welcome Image

-- The welcome image is the same as the other pages to aid familiarity with the user, only the page title changes however retains the same colour scheme and style.

-#### Class Schedule

-- The main section of this page contains a table and simple form.
-    - The table shows the days, times and types of different available fitness classes.
-    - The user can select any number of classes, all classes are labelled and colour coordinated.
-    - The form requires the customer to input name and email to book chosen classes.
-    - On screen sizes below 480px the text appears as shorthand with a legend to further clarify the classes depited within the table.

-### Contact Page

-#### Welcome Image

-- The welcome image is the same as the other pages to aid familiarity with the user, only the page title changes however retains the same colour scheme and style.

-#### Main Content

-- The content for the contact page is plit into three sections.
-    - First section gives the user the opportunity to register interest in the team by completing a simple form.
-The form is supported by an image of the playing field.
-    - Second section gives the user the opportunity to register interest in the team on behalf of a minor by completing a form.
-Supporeted by a video of training.
-    - Third section presents the user with some direct contact information for the team chairman and captain.
-Supported by images of the individuals to aid familiarity.

-### Features left to be implemented in future releases

-- Add animations to the welcome image.
-- The ability to pay for classes or a gym membership.
-    - This could extend to the ability to log into the site as a paid member.
-- A link to the team shop, or the option to buy team merchandise directly from the site.

 ### Technologies Used